dackq/express-code-challenge/readme.md

 This will create two docker containers and get them up and running.
 One is the server and the other is the database.
 The database will be pre-seeded with institution and book documents.

+To stop the server, press `ctrl-c`.
+Anytime that you would like to run the server again, simply re-use the command `npm start` in the project directory.

 ### Running tests

 Because docker containers have their own filesystem, in order to run the tests on the server you will need to connect a new bash terminal to the server container.